Astra Linux

-Astra Linux is a Russian Linux-based computer operating system (OS) that is being widely deployed in the Russian Federation in order to replace Microsoft Windows.
+Astra Linux is a Russian Linux-based computer operating system (OS) that is being widely deployed in the Russian Federation to replace Microsoft Windows.
 Initially it was created and developed to meet the needs of the Russian army, other armed forces and intelligence agencies.
 It provides data protection up to the level of "top secret" in Russian classified information grade by featuring mandatory access control.
 It has been officially certified by Russian Defense Ministry, Federal Service for Technical and Export Control and Federal Security Service.

-In the course of 2010s, as Russian authorities and industry were trying to lower dependence on Western products ("import substitution industrialization"), Astra Linux became widely used by Russian civilians as a universal operating system for personal computers.
+In the course of 2010s, as Russian authorities and industry were trying to lower dependence on Western products ("import substitution industrialization").
 Aside from army and police, it is now being supplied to educational, healthcare and other state institutions, as well as in industry giants such as RZD, Gazprom, Rosatom and others.
 Server versions of Astra Linux are certified to work with Huawei equipment.

 Specifications

-The creator of the OS is the Scientific/Manufacturing Enterprise Rusbitech which is applying solutions according to Russian Government decree No.2299-р of 17/10/2010 that orders federal authorities and budget institutions to implement Free Software use.
+The creator of the OS is the Scientific/Manufacturing Enterprise Rusbitech which is applying solutions according to Russian Government decree No. 2299-р of 17 October 2010 that orders federal authorities and budget institutions to implement Free Software use.

 There are two available editions of the OS: the main one is called "Special Edition" and the other one is called "Common Edition".

 The main differences between the two are the fact that the former is paid, while the latter is free; the former is available for x86-64 architecture, ARM architecture and Elbrus architecture, while the latter is only available for x86-64 architecture; the former has a security certification and provides 3 levels of OS security (which are named after Russian cities and which from the lowest to the highest are: Oryol, Voronezh and Smolensk), while the latter doesn't have the security certification and only provides the lowest level of OS security (Oryol).

 Rusbitech also manufactures a "soft/hardware trusted boot control module" MAKSIM-M1 ("М643М1") with PCI bus.
 It prevents unauthorized access and offers some other raised digital security features.
 The module, besides Astra Linux, also supports OSes with Linux kernel 2.6.x up to 5.x.x, as well as several Microsoft Windows OSes.

 It is declared the Astra Linux licenses correspond with Russian and international laws and "don't contradict with the spirit and demands of GPL license".
 The system uses .deb packages.

 Astra Linux is a recognized Debian derivative.
 Rusbitech has partnership relations with The Linux Foundation.
 It was part of the advisory board of The Document Foundation, but was suspended on 26 February 2022 because of the Russian invasion of Ukraine.